skfaasiabanu/localrepo_git_practice/README.md

-this is a local repo
+this is a local repo o practice making a local file to push in a remote repo.